-Shamwari Private Game Reserve has opened reservations for Sindile, its new flagship tented camp.
+Shamwari Private Game Reserve has opened reservations for Sindile, one of the new luxury tented camps.

 The exclusive camp offers just nine luxury tents and will open on 20 December this year.